 To the left of Queens Park Church is an open area that was to become Torrisdale Street and Niddrie Road.
 Two further churches were later built on Queens Drive between Queens Park Church and Pollokshaws Road, and the Synagogue was erected on Niddrie Road.
 The small church visible on this land looks very similar to the synagogue, and is in the same location, but the synagogue was built much later, opening in 1927.
 The Queens Park Free Church congregation was formed in 1866 and built themselves a small temporary church while the main building was being funded and constructed, and this is most likely it.
 It was later loaned to the Strathbungo Parish congregation when their church was being altered in 1876.
 It was built of brick and known as the “Iron Church”, perhaps on account of a corrugated iron roof, although that isn’t clear here.
 From the 1850s there was quite an industry around construction of prefabricated iron churches, including in Glasgow.

 Behind the iron church are the last remaining weavers cottages of the old Strathbungo village, also captured in Duncan Brown’s photos before they finally vanished.

 Opposite Bernard Rae’s are some of the older tenement buildings that still exist, the lower three storey building now houses Corals Bookmakers.

-The south side of Nithsdale Road was built as Matilda Terrace, and completed in 1878.
-It it half way through construction in the photograph, so perhaps it was taken in 1877.
+The south side of Nithsdale Road was built as Matilda Terrace by William Howie & Son, and completed in 1878.
+It is half way through construction in the photograph, so perhaps it was taken in 1877.
 The buildings nearer Pollokshaws Road have no roof.
 The tenement on the north side was completed in 1877.